 Finally, she points forward to ways America can move beyond the artificial and destructive separations of human divisions, toward hope in our common humanity. — Goodreads

 MY FAVORITE BOOKS – SELF-HELP

 The Body Keeps the Score

 Renowned trauma expert Bessel van der Kolk has spent over three decades working with survivors.
-In The Body Keeps the Score, he transforms our understanding of traumatic stress, revealing how it literally rearranges the brain’s wiring—specifically areas dedicated to pleasure, engagement, control, and trust.
-He shows how these areas can be reactivated through innovative treatments including neurofeedback, mindfulness techniques, play, yoga, and other therapies.
-Based on Dr. van der Kolk’s own research and that of other leading specialists, The Body Keeps the Score offers proven alternatives to drugs and talk therapy—and a way to reclaim lives. –via Goodreads
+In The Body Keeps the Score, he transforms our understanding of traumatic stress, revealing how it literally rearranges the brain’s wiring.
+He shows how the brain can be reactivated through innovative treatments including neurofeedback, mindfulness techniques, play, yoga, and other therapies.
+Based on Dr. van der Kolk’s own research and that of other leading specialists, The Body Keeps the Score offers proven alternatives to prescription drugs and talk therapy—and a way to reclaim lives. —Goodreads

 “Books are the most vital, intimate, personal, mind-altering, thought-twisting, friend-giving, empathy-strengthening, thrill-riding, emotional, world-shaking technology we will ever have.
 And in a world where we are increasingly connected via technology, but disconnected by society, books and stories can be the glue that bonds us.”